harness/developer-hub/docs/platform/7_Connectors/add-a-microsoft-azure-connector.md

 With the Microsoft Azure Cloud connector, your Harness pipelines can pull Azure artifacts and deploy your applications to Azure.

-Currently, the Microsoft Azure Cloud Connector is for ACR, AKS, Web Apps, and Virtual Machines for Traditional (SSH) deployments.
-Support for other services such as ARM and Blueprint are coming soon.
+The Microsoft Azure Cloud Connector is for ACR, AKS, ARM, Blueprints, Web Apps, and Virtual Machines for Traditional (SSH) deployments.

 :::tip